3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 The HiKey board requires an external power supply providing 12V at 2A.
 (The board will also work with 9V or 15V power supplies).
 It is not possible to power the board from a USB power supply because we are not designing HiKey that way.
 Reasons behind that come from many folds: such as the board can use more power than is available from a standard USB power supply, and we supports both USB OTG and USB Host.

-The HiKey board uses a DC jack with a 1.7mm barrel, center pin positive.
-An adapter cable is provided with the board to also enable the use of power supplies with 2.1mm barrel jack.
+The HiKey board uses an EIAJ-3 DC Jack with an outer diameter 4.75mm and a 1.7mm barrel, center pin positive.
+Please do not use EIAJ-2 plug that has an outer diameter 4.0mm and a 1.7mm barrel which fits to the the EIAJ-3 DC jack but it will have weak ground connection because of smaller diameter and makes the HiKey unstable.

 ### Monitor